 Pav Bhaji.
 Smashed vegetables in a delicious tomato-based gravy served with hot buttered pav or toasted dinner rolls.
 One of the most popular regional, street food across India.

-The base of the dish lies in the bhaji, which is essentially mixed vegetables simmered in a spicy onion and tomato masala and lots of butter.
+The base of the dish lies in the bhaji, which is essentially a mix of vegetables that are simmered in a spicy onion and tomato masala and lots of butter.
 Warm, toasted, and buttered pav or dinner rolls are served on the side along with chopped onions and lemon wedges.

 Although this dish has origins in the state of Maharastra and the Pav Bhaji from the streets of Mumbai is always the best, you will now find pav bhaji across the streets of India and in almost every other multi-cuisine restaurant.